vaishali956/Movie-Review-App/README.md

 # Movie-Review-App
-Hii everyone, This is a react + vite application, Where you can easily share your review of the movie!
+Hii everyone, This is a react specific movie review application, Where you can easily share your review of the movie!

+react + vite application

 #🌍 Features